jonahkraft/tetris/README.md

 <img src="preview.png" alt="A preview of the gameplay">

+I am using `FiraCode Nerd Font` in this preview.
+Depending on your Terminal Emulator and Terminal Font, this might look different.

 ## License

 Distributed under the MIT License.
 See LICENSE file for more information.
 Do whatever you want with these scripts.